Does Medicare Cover Dialysis?

 - Dialysis treatment in Medicare-approved facilities while traveling in the U.S.

 - Laboratory tests and other necessary dialysis-related services and supplies

 - Some home support services (such as trained dialysis worker visits and face-to-face meetings with doctors or other health professionals once a month)

-Generally, you cannot enroll in a Medicare Advantage plan (Part C) if you have already been diagnosed with end-stage renal disease.
+Medicare Advantage plans may not be the best option to receive dialysis coverage if you already have end-stage renal disease.
+Generally, you cannot enroll in a Medicare Advantage plan (Part C) if you have already been diagnosed.
 But there are two prominent exceptions.